Share |

 The curriculum is augmented by a wide range of timetabled academic super-curricular activities which supplement the core curriculum and which cultivate cultural and aesthetic appreciation, critical thinking and develop problem-solving skills.
 Lessons in additional languages such as Italian and Russian are offered, as well as opportunities to develop skills through Science and Maths competitions, partnership work with universities, participation in MOOCs and multiple opportunities to attend ‘Lookout Lectures’ featuring diverse national and international leaders from the realms of business, civil society, science and culture.

 Co-curriculum.
-The School has a large music department with more than 50 visiting staff teaching a wide range of instruments and voice.
-Regular concerts take place in School venues and outside, including House Music and national competitions.
+The School is recognised for the quality of its co-curricular offering.
+The co-curriculum covers all areas of pupil interest, with particularly large contributions from our ambitious and well-resourced Art, Drama, Music and PE departments.
+The music department has more than 50 visiting staff teaching a wide range of instruments and voice.
+Regular concerts take place in School venues and outside, including House Music, House Song and national competitions.
 Drama offers three major productions per year alongside House Drama competitions, and regular showings for curricular Drama.
 Art presents exhibitions and cross-curricular projects with English and other departments.
 The PE department boasts a heritage of sporting excellence for both girls and boys in a wide range of both mainstream and less conventional sports, with pupils regularly selected at district, county and national level.
+Recent alumni are now acting on-screen, writing for film and TV, and playing football for Chelsea and cricket for England.
 Other activities include Forest’s Combined Cadet Force, which is linked to the Royal Green Jackets, and The Duke of Edinburgh’s Award scheme which offers Bronze, Silver and Gold levels with high completion rates at all stages.
 Pupils can choose anything from chess to technology, debating to drama, or a wide range of musical activities to some of the best sporting offerings.
 Pupils participate in a diverse programme of activities that encourage the learning of physical, cultural and leadership skills throughout their time at Forest.
 The co-curricular programme at Forest builds and develops five core principles – Creativity, Challenge, Culture, Community and Careers.

 4+ entry